reef-technologies/handbook/remote_assistant.md

 - **Your voice counts**.
 The company is small, and everyone hates bureaucracy at an equal level.
 You will enjoy a close working relationship with the CEO, and you are more than allowed to bring up your concerns or come up with new ways to improve the way we do things.

-You don’t need to send us your CV – it’s enough if you fill out our [survey](https://forms.gle/Mpw9RguuwtzfgGw79) and tell us a little about yourself.
+You don’t need to send us your CV – it’s enough if you fill out our survey (out of date, Remote Assistant has been found) and tell us a little about yourself.